 Manufactured Home.
 Per Ohio Revised Code section 3781.06(C)(4), as may be amended: a building unit or assembly of closed construction that is fabricated in an off-site facility and constructed in conformance with the federal construction and safety standards established by the secretary of housing and urban development pursuant to the "Manufactured Housing Construction and Safety Standards Act of 1974," 88 Stat.
 700, 42 U.S.C.A.
 5401, 5403, and that has a permanent label or tag affixed to it, as specified in 42 U.S.C.A.
+5415, certifying

-5415, certifying compliance with all applicable federal construction and safety standards.
+Disclaimer: This Zoning Resolution will go into effect March 5, 2026. compliance with all applicable federal construction and safety standards.
 Mobile Home is defined separately.